adria0/tesseracts/README.md

 ## Set up

-To run rustalleda, you need to install rust nightly, so first install rust with rustup
+To run tesseracts, you need to install rust nightly, so first install rust with rustup

 `curl https://sh.rustup.rs -sSf | s`